-A wild goat with finely formed head, narrow erect ears, a heavy body & long robust limbs Himalayan Tahr is a sight to watch.
+A wild goat with finely formed head, narrow erect ears, a heavy body & long robust limbs Tahr is a sight to watch.
 It is a native of rugged wooded hills and mountain slopes of Himalayas.

 The Markhor is found in the mountains of central Asia, scattered throughout northern India.
 Markhor too is an endangered animal.